Raditsoic/trashnet/README.md

 ### Workflow Explanation

-**Disclaimer**: To do this CI/CD we need `github lfs`, and for the time being my github lfs bandwith is full.
+**Disclaimer**: To do this CI/CD we need `github lfs` because some of the model is 100MB++, and for the time being my github lfs bandwith is full.
 So i will do the demo with local testing github action with `nektos/act`.

 Workflow will be split in 3 workflows, `ci.yml`, `cd-tag-ver.yml`, and  `cd-latest-ver.yml`